Back Roads (2018 film): Development

-On October 30, 2003, Frank Darabont was set to executive produce the feature film adaptation of Back Roads, with Todd Field possibly set to direct the screenplay and Anna Garduno and Barbara Trembley producing with Darabont’s Darkwoods Productions, and on January 29, 2004, Darabont was likely attached to direct instead of Field and Paramount Pictures would handle film distribution.
-An adaptation of Tawni O'Dell's 1999 novel had been a long-gestating project for Adrian Lyne and was set to be his return to directing after a twenty-year absence.
-In 2011, Andrew Garfield, Jennifer Garner, and Marcia Gay Harden were reportedly attached to star, with Lyne directing from a script he co-wrote with O'Dell.
+On October 30, 2003, Frank Darabont was set to executive produce the feature film adaptation of Back Roads by Tawni O'Dell, with Todd Field possibly set to direct the screenplay and Anna Garduno and Barbara Trembley producing with Darabont’s Darkwoods Productions and on January 29, 2004, Darabont was likely attached to direct instead of Field and Paramount Pictures would handle film distribution.
+An adaptation of O'Dell's 1999 novel had been a long-gestating project for Adrian Lyne and was set to be his return to directing after a twenty-year absence.
+In 2011, Andrew Garfield, Jennifer Garner and Marcia Gay Harden were reportedly attached to star, with Lyne directing from a script he co-wrote with O'Dell.

 In 2012, Garfield dropped out of the project due to scheduling conflicts with The Amazing Spider-Man.
 The project was later abandoned after financing fell through.
-Alex Pettyfer, who originally read for the role of Harley back in 2008, secured the rights to the novel with his production company Upturn Productions.
-Pettyfer initially had plans of only producing and acting in the film, but after two unnamed directors passed on the film due to scheduling conflicts, Pettyfer stepped in to direct himself.
+Alex Pettyfer, who originally read for the role of Harley Altmeyer back in 2008, secured the rights to the novel with his production company Upturn Productions.
+Pettyfer initially had plans of only producing and acting in the film but after two unnamed directors passed on the film due to scheduling conflicts, Pettyfer stepped in to direct himself.
 Lyne remained as an executive producer.

 When he was still attached as director, Lyne had envisioned the film as a big-budgeted studio effort that leaned more into the eroticized elements the director is known for.
 Pettyfer left out the more sexual elements in Lyne's original script and went in a darker direction that focused more on the "exploration of family drama" and trauma.

 Filming

 Filming took place in the town of St. Francisville in the Baton Rouge area of Louisiana, beginning in March 2017 and taking 19 days.
 Pettyfer chose to set the film in the 1990s, saying, "There’s only a pay phone, and you begin feeling more and more closed in.
 In the beginning, there are opening shots of landscape, but then it becomes darker and more confined."